Try to forget it’s September.

 "I don't know enough about iD Tech as a summer camp destination..."

 In a nutshell, iD Tech opened its doors in 1999.
-Now, with 150 locations nationwide, students can learn anything and everything from Minecraft to 3D Printing to Coding to Game Development, and so much more.
+Now, with 150 locations nationwide, students can learn anything and everything from courses in Minecraft to 3D printing camps, to coding to game development, and so much more.
 Students enjoy personalized learning in small classes with just 5-10 students per instructor.

 "I don't know which course is right for my child and their interests."

 This is a tough one.
 With so many choices, how could you start to narrow it down?

 Personally, I'd start with one of our "Paths."
 Ask yourself (or your child), which course Path—whether it's coding, game development, robotics, or our creative path—sounds most appealing.

 Once you've figured it out, visit the page for your preferred camp location and see which courses are offered.

 Here are a few other tips on choosing a summer camp.